Mauro-Domingues/cross-kafka/README.md

 ```

 ### - Listen
-Waits for a message and upon receiving it executes a callback.
+Waits for a message and upon receiving it executes a callback (or a callback array, it has suport to behave like express middlewares).

 ```typescript
 interface IUserDTO {